 Getting around London is fairly easy – the transport system is world-class and fortunately, some of the London attractions are within walking distance of one another.
-Walking is a great way to see the city, and we recommend going on a walking tour if you have time.
+Walking is a great way to see the city, and I recommend going on a walking tour if you have time.

 For journeys that are too far to walk, it’s best to use public transport.
 The easiest way to make use of the transport system depends on the length of your stay.

 Being the massive and diverse city it is, London does have a fantastic public transport system.
 One of the most popular ways to get around in London is via the underground (or the Tube, as the Londoners call it) which is an underground train system that pretty much connects you to everywhere in London.

 Locals use oyster cards which can be topped up and scanned in order to access the busses or tubes (subway).
 For zones 1-3 (inner city) oyster cards are capped at £10 for the day, and they can be picked up at any train station.

 7-day Travel Cards are a great way of getting around if you’re staying in London for more than a few days.
 For just $50 you can enjoy unlimited travel in zones 1-3 for a week.